Beer Barrel Man

-Introduction

-The character was first used in the 1940s by the Milwaukee Brewers, a Minor League Baseball team based in Milwaukee, Wisconsin.
-At the time, he was known as "Owgust".

-With a beer barrel for a torso and tap for his nose, the Beer Barrel Man embodied the whimsical spirit of the minor leagues in the early to mid-twentieth century.
+History

+When the Brewers began playing in the American Association of Professional Baseball in 1901 the Barrelman was associated with the team.
+In the 1940s the mascot was embraced by the team.
+The character was nicknamed Owgust and was used as a mascot for the Brewers from 1942 until 1952.
+The character resembled a beer barrel and had a tap in place of a nose.
+The Brewers general manager Rudie Schaffer for popularizing Owgust in the 1940s.
+Also in the 1940s the team began promoting the Barrel Kid.

 In the 1940s and 1950s, a whole series of Beer Barrel Men were used as logos by the club – pitching, batting, fielding balls and running the bases.
 The December 1944 issue of Brewer News, the club's newsletter, depicted Owgust in a Santa Claus suit and long white beard.

 The Beer Barrel Man was used until spring training of 1953, when the Boston Braves displaced the Brewers in Milwaukee.

 Major Leagues

 After the Braves moved to Atlanta after the 1965 season, former Braves minority owner Bud Selig announced the formation of a group to bring major league baseball club back to Milwaukee, adopting the batting Beer Barrel Man as his organization's logo.

 When Selig's group was awarded the bankrupt American League Seattle Pilots franchise, he moved them to Milwaukee and the Beer Barrel Man made a comeback as the first logo of the new Milwaukee Brewers.
 The Beer Barrel Man was used by the American League club through the 1977 season.

+In 1977, the Milwaukee Brewers sponsored a contest to replace the Barrelman logo.
+The team received 1,932 entries, from which they selected a logo designed by a 30-year-old college art student named Tom Meindel.
+The logo that was selected is known as the ball-in-glove logo.